BSPN-TV/swarm_plan/README.md

 [Filecoin official Community-China](https://github.com/filecoin-project/community-china) maintainer, as one of the 8 community ambassadors of Filecoin.

-# Jason:
+### Jason:
 With 15 years of experience in development ,  currently working in a Hong Kong listed and top Internet company, responsible for managing the platform architecture team and web3 department of the group's R&D center.

 Co-founder of [DarkMistLabs](https://github.com/darkmistlabs), a Web3 labs dedicated to exciting DAPP design & development.

 Participated in the ecological development of swarm, filecoin, ETH and other projects, currently leading the team to develop aptos and aleo projects.

-# What else do we need:
+# What else do we need?

-1.Officially authorized and supported by Swarm
+1. Officially authorized and supported by Swarm.

-2.Need financial help (bzz or dai)
+2. Need financial help (bzz or dai).